Finless porpoise: Description

 The finless porpoises are the only porpoises to lack a true dorsal fin.
 Instead there is a low ridge covered in thick skin bearing several lines of tiny tubercles.
 In addition, the forehead is unusually steep compared with those of other porpoises.
 With fifteen to twenty-one teeth in each jaw, they also have, on average, fewer teeth than other porpoises, although there is some overlap, and this is a not a reliable means of distinguishing them.
-Finless porpoises in Ariake Sound-Tachibana Bay showed ontogenctic and seasonal variations in diet.
+Finless porpoises in Ariake Sound-Tachibana Bay showed ontogenetic and seasonal variations in diet.
 The mean length at weaning was estimated to be 101 cm, corresponding to approximately 6 months of age.
 Calves fed on small-sized demersal fish and cephalopods.